eolivdazn/cv/README.md

 > Lotto24 is the leading German lottery provider on the Internet.

 - Working primarily supporting backend microservices.
-- Create and maintain automated tests framework using groovy and selenium
+- Create and maintain automated tests framework using groovy and selenium.
-- Create a test framework to validate emails across all platform
+- Create a test framework to validate emails across all platform.
-- Define test strategy
+- Define test strategy.
-- Maintain and create pipelines workflows in Jenkins
+- Maintain and create pipelines workflows in Jenkins.
-- Analysis test reports
+- Analysis test reports.
-- Create test stories in a scrum environment
+- Create test stories in a scrum environment.

 ### QAE at E.NEAR  (Lisbon, Portugal)
 2015 - 2017